expressjs/cookie-parser/README.md

 Parse a cookie value as a signed cookie.
 This will return the parsed unsigned value if it was a signed cookie and the signature was valid, otherwise it will return the passed value.

+The `secret` argument can be an array or string.
+If a string is provided, this is used as the secret.
+If an array is provided, an attempt will be made to unsign the cookie with each secret in order.

 ### cookieParser.signedCookies(cookies, secret)

 Given an object, this will iterate over the keys and check if any value is a signed cookie.
 If it is a signed cookie and the signature is valid, the key will be deleted from the object and added to the new object that is returned.

+The `secret` argument can be an array or string.
+If a string is provided, this is used as the secret.
+If an array is provided, an attempt will be made to unsign the cookie with each secret in order.

 ## Example